Happy Stories, Mostly (Cerita-cerita Bahagia, Hampir Seluruhnya) by Norman Erikson Pasaribu

 Since I started reading books back in 2020 I have not picked up a single book written by an Indonesian author.
 I am happy that Happy Stories, Mostly is my first dip into Indonesian literature.
 Plenty of my Indonesian mutuals have read this book and raved about it so when I saw there is a translated version of it, I thought why not give it a try.

-In this collection of twelve short stories Norman Erikson Pasaribu captures snippets of individuals in various stages of their lives and sometimes breathing life to inanimate objects.
-Each piece centers around a character with varying premises and perspectives but they all have a common theme, they don’t have a happy ending but some of them ends on the cusp of something close to a happy ending.
-Fair warning to readers that have set expectations for a feel good story this is not the book.
+In this collection of twelve short stories, Norman Erikson Pasaribu captures snippets from a variety of individuals in various stages of their lives and sometimes breathing life to inanimate objects as well.
+Each short story centres around different characters but they all have a common theme-they all lack a happy ending, but some of them end on the cusp of something close to a happy ending.
+Fair warning to readers that have set expectations for a feel-good story, this is not the book for you.

-Another common theme are the Batak queer characters and discussions on Christian faith.
-This is what sold me on reading the book because I’m born and raised as a Catholic that is also queer though closeted.
-Norman Erikson Pasaribu’s prose is uniquely absurd in a good way, Pasaribu isn’t shy in changing the trajectory of the narrative instead relies on the beat in which the story takes.
+A theme shared between all the short stories is the Batak (an ethnic group that is predominantly located in North Sumatra, Indonesia).
+These stories also have queer characters and discussions on Christian faith.
+This is what sold me on reading the book-I am a born-and-raised Catholic that is also queer albeit closeted.
+Pasaribu’s prose is uniquely absurd in a good way.
+Pasaribu is not shy in changing the trajectory of the narrative, he instead writes to the natural rhythm and beat of the story.

 Ise goarmu?—What’s your name?